Alendronic acid

-Alendronic acid, sold under the brand name Fosamax among others, is a bisphosphonate medication used to treat osteoporosis and Paget's disease of bone.
-It is taken by mouth.
+Alendronic acid or Alendronate, sold under the brand name Fosamax among others, is a bisphosphonate medication used to treat osteoporosis and Paget's disease of bone.
+It is taken by mouth as the neutral sodium salt, alendronate sodium, but is absorbed as the active free drug alendronic acid.
 Use is often recommended together with vitamin D, calcium supplementation, and lifestyle changes.